top of page

 Conclusion

 To come back to the main point, depth is a key goal of my photography - striving to create images with more dimensionality, more meaning and more insight.
 Developing an understanding of how to use quality of light well in an image plays a crucial role in both the visualisation and realisation of successful images helping to accentuate the viewer’s perception of depth.
 Depth can also be constructed through careful composition and arrangement of the elements in the photograph.
-But ultimately depth is a about investing time to see further into the subject and the landscape.
+But ultimately depth is about investing time to see further into the subject and the landscape.
+I will discuss seeing deeper into the subject in a later series of articles.

 (c) Jon Brock 2011 and 2021.
-This article is an adaptation and update of one of the chapters in my book 'Vision and Craft'.
+This article is an adaptation and update of chapter two of my book 'Vision and Craft'.

 Recent Posts